sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 - `SSL_KEY_NAME` must be the file name of your key.
 - The file provided by `--volume /my/path/to/casigned.cer` is placed inside the container in the /etc/pki/tls/certs/ directory so that it can be used by the HTTPD SSL configuration.
 - The file provided by `--volume /my/path/to/servertls.key` is placed inside the container in the /etc/pki/tls/private/ directory so that it can be used by the HTTPD SSL configuration.
-- HTTPS runs on port 8443 and is published by using the `--publish 8443:443` argument in the Docker run command
+- HTTPS runs on port 8443 and is published by using the `--publish 8443:443` argument in the Docker run command.

 ### SAS Batch Server